 Mr Majnu is a romantic comedy film starring Akhil Akkineni and Nidhhi Agerwal in lead roles.
-BVSN Prasad produced the film under Sri Venkateswara Cine Chitra banner.
+BVSN Prasad produced the film under the Sri Venkateswara Cine Chitra banner.
 Venky Atluri directed the film.
-Mr Majnu released worldwide on 25th Jan, 2019.
+Mr Majnu was released worldwide on 25th Jan 2019.

 The film starts with an interesting premise but couldn’t sustain it for long.
 The story is wafer-thin and conventional.
 The core plot is about a playboy who changes his lifestyle when he meets the right girl.
 It was told in several movies of ANR, and some other movies like Gokulamlo Seetha and Orange.
-But what makes Mr Majnu standout is the brilliant writing of Venky Atluri.
-He maintains the pace and narrates the story in an interesting manner.
+But what makes Mr Majnu stand out is the brilliant writing of Venky Atluri.
+He maintains the pace and narrates the story interestingly.

 The second half starts with interesting sequences but it soon follows the thread of Tholi Prema and gives a déjà vu feeling.
-Venky Aturi didn’t get out of his India-London thread and several motifs from his first movie are prominent.
-This is what makes the second half slow down in spite of good narration.
-Moreover, the family relations established throughout the first half are left midway and the second half deals with totally new characters.
+Venky Atluri didn’t get out of his India-London thread and several motifs from his first movie are prominent.
+This is what makes the second half slow down despite good narration.
+Moreover, the family relations established throughout the first half are left midway, and the second half deals with totally new characters.
 The second half revolves here and there without any conflict and with an obvious climax.
-So, there is no point of what but the audience only wait for how.
-The entire burden falls on screenplay to keep the audience engaged throughout the film but it fails at some points.
+So, there is no point in what but audiences only wait for how.
+The entire burden falls on the screenplay to keep the audience engaged throughout the film but it fails at some points.

 Hyper Adi is good as a piracy distributor and evokes some laughs.
-Entire Konda Babu sequence is a speed breaker to the film and spoiled almost half of the film.
-This is the single major mistake that dents collections at box-office.
+The entire Konda Babu sequence is a speed breaker to the film and spoiled almost half of the film.
+This is the single major mistake that dents collections at the box office.
 The climax is gripping but stretched.
 However, the heroine’s role is messed up towards the climax.
 Overall, the second half has some interesting scenes but it lacks the flow required to narrate the story.

 The story of Mr Majnu is routine but the narration is entertaining.
-The dialogues are casual and ineffective at many places.
+The dialogues are casual and ineffective in many places.
 The production values are top-notch.
 The sets and locations look rich throughout the film.
-The cinematography is rich and visuals are an eye feast.
+The cinematography is rich and the visuals are an eye feast.
 The background score elevates the mood of the film.
-The songs are effective on screen with good choreography and visuals.
+The songs are effective on-screen with good choreography and visuals.
 The editing is good but some scenes hamper the flow of the film.
 The direction is good.